-overlay/xy is like overlay but accepts two numbers— empty-scene creates an framed rectangle of a specified width and height;
+overlay/xy is like overlay but accepts two numbers— empty-scene creates a rectangle of some given width and height;

 place-image places an image into a scene at a specified position.
 If the image doesn’t fit into the given scene, it is appropriately cropped;

-scene+line consumes a scene, four numbers, and a color to draw a line of that color into the given image.
-Again, experiment with it to find out how the four arguments work together.
+scene+line consumes a scene, four numbers, and a color to draw a line into the given image.
+Experiment with it to see how it works.

 We need one last kind of primitive data before we can design programs: Boolean values.
 There are only two kinds of Boolean values: #true and #false.
 Programs use Boolean values for representing decisions or the status of switches.